HQ20/contracts/contracts/issuance/README.md

 This issuance contract accepts investments using an accepted ERC20 token, and it will return to the investor a different ERC20 token if certain conditions are met.

 The issuance is governed by the following parameters:
-`currencyToken`: The token that is accepted in payment for investments.
+* `currencyToken`: The token that is accepted in payment for investments.
-`issuanceToken`: The token that will be issued if conditions are met.
+* `issuanceToken`: The token that will be issued if conditions are met.
-`issuePrice`:  The amount of currency tokens that are required to buy one issued token.
+* `issuePrice`:  The amount of currency tokens that are required to buy one issued token.
+The `issuePrice` parameter works like this:
+    - issuePrice > 0 : issuanceToken.mintAmount = currencyToken.investedAmount / issuePrice;
+    - issuePrice < 0 : issuanceToken.mintAmount = currencyToken.investedAmount * (-1) * issuePrice;
+    - issuePrice = 0 : revert.

 ```
 SETUP ─── OPEN ─┬─ LIVE